methodfive/jot/jot-examples/README.md

 ## 💰 “Out of Funds” — How to Fix

 Transaction examples need WND to cover fees.
-If you see errors like **InsufficientBalance**:
+If you see errors like **Inability to pay some fees**:

 1. Open the **Polkadot Faucet**: https://faucet.polkadot.io/
 2. Select **Westend**.